Your Phone Is Hacked: What Do I Do?

 Change passwords for your bank, email, myGov, and social media.
 Use a strong, unique password for each, ideally using a password manager.

-Once your immediate financial and device security is handled, you must report the incident to the relevant Australian agencies.
+Once your immediate financial and device security is handled, you must verify the incident against official government facts and report it to the relevant Australian agencies.
+Our recovery workflows at Your IT and Tech Mates are aligned with the Australian Cyber Security Centre (ACSC) incident response guidelines.

 ReportCyber Portal →Report the scam mechanism (e.g., the fake email, the dodgy call) to the National Anti-Scam Centre via Scamwatch.